Section 457 Retirement Plan Contribution Limits

 This is a non-qualified, tax-advantaged retirement plan.
 Many taxpayers invest in 457 plans as a sort of supplemental cushion to Social Security and pension income in retirement.

 You also have the option to invest taxed dollars.
 These are considered Roth contributions and you can withdraw them tax-free.
-Not all employers offer this option.
+However, not all employers offer this option.

 Your employer will provide you with various investment options for the money in your plan and you can choose from among them.